mnubo/Mnubo.SmartObjects.Client/README.md

     var client = ClientFactory.Create(config);
 ```

-You can also get a client instance if you have an access token.
-This method is not recommended in production as the token will eventually expire:
+You can generate an App Token from the web application and use it with this SDK.

+Note: App Tokens can have restricted access to specific APIs and can be disabled by an administrator at any given time.
+This means that some API provided in this SDK may not work correctly.

 ```c#
     // Use a token instead of a client/secret pair ClientConfig config = new ClientConfig.Builder() {